 Lined with palm trees, Dubrovnik's Old Port is a major focal point of the city, featuring breathtaking and unforgettable scenery.
-Located right next to the picturesque UNESCO World Heritage Site of the Old Town, the port features great shopping at small markets along its tiny cobble stoned streets and fantastic sightseeing activities.
-Known as the 'Jewel of the Adriatic', the beauty and fun of the Old Port area makes Dubrovnik a popular cruise port in the Adriatic.
+Located right next to the picturesque UNESCO World Heritage Site of the Old Town, the port features great shopping at small markets along its tiny cobblestoned streets as well as fantastic sightseeing opportunities.
+Known as the 'Jewel of the Adriatic', the beauty and fun of the Old Port area makes Dubrovnik a popular cruise port.
 The cruise liners generally stop off at the modern Port of Gruz in Dubrovnik, which is less than two miles (2,5km) from the Old Town, and tender in to the charming old port.
 The old harbour has a rich history as a trading port (to give some geographical perspective, Venice lies just to the northwest).
 It now continues its tradition of exciting trade opportunities with its delightful markets and shops.

 Many different kinds of boat tours are operated from the Old Town harbour and these trips offer a wonderful chance to explore the stunning coastline from the water.
 Many of these tours will point out attractions and landmarks, tell you a little about the port's history and Dubrovnik in general, and also stop off at local beaches.